Skip to main content

 Commercial and industrial building owners and property managers engaging HVAC (heating, ventilation, and air conditioning) contractors to maintain climate control systems, boilers, chillers, and building automation systems need maintenance contracts that specify inspection schedules, filter replacement intervals, refrigerant management (in compliance with Environment Canada regulations), and response times for summer or winter HVAC failures that could affect occupant comfort and safety.

-Manufacturing and industrial companies with complex machinery, production lines, robotics, or specialized industrial equipment need comprehensive maintenance contracts to ensure operational continuity and regulatory compliance.
+Manufacturing and industrial companies with complex machinery, production lines, robotics, or specialized industrial equipment need thorough maintenance contracts to confirm operational continuity and regulatory compliance.
 In Quebec's manufacturing sector, equipment downtime is directly linked to production losses and delivery delays, making preventive maintenance contracts essential risk management tools.

 Hospitals, long-term care facilities, and healthcare providers maintaining medical equipment, sterilization systems, patient lifts, emergency power systems, and building automation systems need maintenance contracts that comply with Health Canada's medical device maintenance requirements and the safety standards applicable to healthcare facilities under the Ministère de la Santé et des Services sociaux (MSSS) regulations.